Chibi86/DB-TextContent-for-Anax-MVC/README.md

 * Added: More testcases, and testcases for Blog and Page controllers
 * Change: Clean up classes with smaller functions
+* Change: Fix small issues scrutinizer has inform about
 * Bugfix: Remove content now works
 * Bugfix: Content with no tags, can now edits
 * And more...